-The Board of Trustees recommends that you vote FOR the follow ing: .
-Election of Trustees 11 Edwin B. Brewer ☐ Vote FOR all nominees 2 Jeffrey H. Fisher (exc ept as marke ed) 3 David Grissen 04 Mary Beth Higgins 95 Robert Perlmutter Vote WITHH IELD from all nominees 06 Rolf E. Ruhfus 77 Ethel Isaacs Williams Instructions: To withhold authority to vote for any ndicated nominee, write the number(s) of the nominee(s) n the box provided to the right.)
-The Board of Trustees recommends that you vote FOR the follow ing: 2.
-Ratification of selection of independent registered public accountant. □ F or Against □ Abstain The Board of Trustees recommends that you vote FOR the B. Approval, on an advisory basis, of executive compensation.
-0 Against □ Abstain The Board of Trustees recommends that you vote FOR a " 1 Year' ' frequen cy for t he following ; : Approval of the advisory vote on the frequency of holding uture advisory votes on executive compensation. □ 1 Year 2 Years □ 3 Years •□ Abstain NOTE: Such other business as may properly come before to THIS PROXY WHEN PROPERLY EXECUTED WILL BUTTED BOARD RECOMMENDS.
-ILL BE VOTED AS Address Change?
-Mark box, sign, and indicate changes below: Da ite: G: ······································ D J nature(s) in atto title sign orney, execut e as such.
-Joi n.
-If a corpor etly as your name(s) appear(s) he for, administrator, or other fiduc int owners should each sign pers ration or partnership, please sign ne, by authorized officer. iary, please give full onally.
-All holders mus 6 1
+The Board of Trustees recommends that you vote FOR the following: I. Election of Trustees 01 Edwin B. Brewer ☐ Vote FOR all nominees 02 Jeffrey H. Fisher (except as marked) 03 David Grissen 04 Mary Beth Higgins 05 Robert Perlmutter ☐ Vote WITHHELD from all nominees 06 Rolf E. Ruhfus 07 Ethel Isaacs Williams Instructions: To withhold authority to vote for any ndicated nominee, write the number(s) of the nominee(s) n the box provided to the right.)
+The Board of Trustees recommends that you vote FOR the following: 2.
+Ratification of selection of independent registered public accountant. □ Against □ Abstain The Board of Trustees recommends that you vote FOR the following: B. Approval, on an advisory basis, of executive compensation. □ For □ Against □ Abstain NOTE: Such other business as may properly come before the meeting or FIT PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS THE BOARD RECOMMENDS. any adjournment thereof.
+DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS Address Change?
+Mark box, sign, and indicate changes below: Date: Signature(s) in Box Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+63